A' Famosa Resort: Components

 The 5 acre A’Famosa Old West features a various entertainment outlets, such as restaurants, a shopping village, etc. There is also a nightly carnival which consists of an animal musical parade, dancing and fireworks.

 The accommodation available at A’Famosa Resort consists of a resort hotel with balconies.
 This facility offers self-contained studios, 2-bedroom and 3-bedroom units, and villas ranging from three to five bedrooms.

+Freeport A'Famosa Outlet is an open-air mall located near the resort and operated in collaboration with London-based Freeport Retail.
+Opened on 28 January 2016, its architecture is themed on Malacca’s Dutch heritage and features a lake, fountains, carousel and windmill.
+It offers over 80 brands of fashion, sports and accessories with a total size of 180000 sqft.